paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 ## Community Standing Mining Fleet
 Community mining fleet is aimed at helping community miners to get organized and to receive mining boosts.

-> Community Mining Fleet is the reccommended fleet type for the standing mining fleet {.is-success}
+> Community Mining Fleet is the recommended fleet type for the standing mining fleet {.is-success}

 1. Open the agency window and navigate to the fleet up tab